MahmouodMagdi/RTL-to-GDS-Implementaton-of-Low-Power-Configurable-Multi-Clock-Digital-System-/README.md

 UART transmitter communication protocol.

+# Documents
+You will find a full description for the system in the system documentaion in the DOCs directory Also DOCs directory contains a documentaion for the UART Tx and Rx blocks.

 # ASIC Flow
 All files needed to implement this sytem design is provided in the Backend folder